Im-diablo/Music-App-With-Kotlin/README.md

     *   Shuffle & Repeat functionality.
     *   Seamless Mini Player at the bottom of the screen (tap to expand).
     *   Interactive notification controls with click-to-navigate support - tap the notification to jump directly to the currently playing song.
-*   **❤️ Favorites System**: Easily mark songs as favorites to build your go-to playlist.
+*   **❤️ Favorites System**: Mark songs as favorites with persistent storage - your favorites are saved and restored across app sessions.
+Browse your favorite tracks in a dedicated grid view.
 *   **⏱ Sleep Timer**: Fall asleep to your music without worry; set a timer to automatically stop playback.
 *   **🔍 Search**: Integrated search bar to quickly find and play specific tracks from your library.
 *   **📲 Share**: Share your favorite tracks with friends directly from the app.